kharmabum/fototropik/_pages/reading-recommendations.md

 - [Lying] by Sam Harris.
 2011.
 47 pp.
 - [Mating in Captivity] by Esther Perel.
 2006.
 272 pp.
 - [Hot Monogamy] by Patricia Love,  Jo Robinson.
 1994.
 310 pp.
-- [Never Split the Difference: Negotiating as if Your Life Depended on It] by Chris Voss.
-2016.
-274 pp.

 [How to Win Friends and Influence People]: https://www.goodreads.com/book/show/4865.How_to_Win_Friends_and_Influence_People
 [A Book of Five Rings]: https://www.goodreads.com/book/show/867247.A_Book_of_Five_Rings